An easy-to-use messaging framework

 Herald is an easy-to-use messaging framework.
 It allows Pelix/iPOPO and Java OSGi frameworks to communicate with each other using messages, without worrying about the underlying protocol used for transmission.

-Each Pelix framework instance is considered as a peer.
+Each Pelix or OSGi framework instance is considered as a peer.
 A peer has a unique ID and a human-readable name.
 An application ID is associated to each peer: only peers with the same application ID can discover each other.

 A peer can send a message to another peer or to a group of peers.
 A message has a subject, which listeners register to, and a content.

 Herald provides an RPC transport implementations for Pelix Remote Services (Python) and for Cohorte Remote Services (Java).

 Currently, Herald supports two protocols in Python, and one in Java:

 - Each message is sent as a POST request.

 - Peer discovery is based on a home-made multicast heart beat protocol